Puck Guide

 By default, Debian has no firewall configured, meaning all ports are open.
 On a VPS, this is a security risk.

-Install ufw and open required UDP ports
+Install ufw and open required TCP & UDP port

 apt install ufw